 Adams’ artistic sensibility is both specific and elusive.
 He can go from distraught to delighted in the space of a modifier.
 He combines Gary Larson’s irony, Bill Watterson’s wistful idealism, Oscar Wilde’s keen social observation, and Dorothy Parker’s mischievousness.
 But set in space.
 In short, he is a genre all to himself.

-So, to remind fans of his great gifts and to introduce newcomers to his unmistakable voice, here are the 42 best lines from his Hitchhiker series, in no particular order:
+So, to remind fans of his great gifts and to introduce newcomers to his unmistakable voice, here are the 42 best Hitchhiker’s Guide to the Galaxy quotes, in no particular order.

 1. There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another theory which states that this has already happened.